OFS/opae-sdk/plugin/README.md

 ### Plugin ###
   A plugin is a library that implements functions defined in the OPAE API specification.
-It is called by by the Plugin Manager to discover or operate on OPAE resources.
+It is called by the Plugin Manager to discover or operate on OPAE resources.